 The Fire Rescue Section makes up the largest portion of the agency and remains the bread and butter of the fire service.
 Winter Park operates on a three-shift system with each working 24-hours on-duty followed by 48 hours off-duty.
 Each shift is comprised of 23 firefighters who respond from three fire stations.
 These stations are located strategically located throughout our city to help us provide the closest possible response to any reported incident.

-Our firefighters operate three Engine Companies, One Truck Company, Two ALS transport Rescue Companies, EMS Supervisor, and Battalion Chief.
+Our firefighters operate three Engine Companies, One Truck Company, Three ALS transport Rescue Companies, EMS Supervisor, and Battalion Chief.
 All units are capable of delivering advanced life support medical care and our Rescue units transport an average of 1800 patients annually.

 Emergency Response Activity